bloominstituteoftechnology/module-project-component-composition-RCisMe/README.md

 ### Task 1: Setup

-- [ ] Create a forked copy of this project.
+- [ X ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [ X ] Clone your OWN version of the repository in your terminal
-- [ ] Download project dependencies by running `npm install`
+- [ X ] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm run dev`
+- [ X ] Start up the app using `npm run dev`
-- [ ] Implement the project on the `main` branch, committing changes regularly.
+- [ X ] Implement the project on the `main` branch, committing changes regularly.
 - [ ] Push commits: `git push origin main`.

 ### Task 2: Planning

-- [ ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
+- [ X ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
 - [ ] Once you have a design plan in mind, break down the designs into individual components.
 - [ ] Plan which components will hold state, what data each needs from props (if any), and where you will make your data fetch.